A1337CBS/Jpeg-Carver/README.md

 ## Features
-Three modes of operation:
+* Three modes of operation:
 1) Single image carving from fragment of jpeg
 2) Storage carving of files recovered from media
 3) Network packets carving

+* Extracts huffman tables if available in file fragment and saves it for future use.

 ## How to use
 This project has two parts, a CLI program (mostly for experimenting) and a GUI.
 To use the GUI follow the following steps:
-* Execute the GUI program.
-* Select mode from the three modes of operation
+* Select a mode from the three modes of operation (e.g Jpeg Carving(Single image))
-* Select input file path
+* Select input file path (e.g choose raw_dragon from Sampledata folder given in this repository)
 * Click on run
 * Enjoy the results!